-Inhound Notwork Consider the network rules that control connections to and from the Inbound Network Rules and Outbound Network Rules Specify the network rules that control connections to and from the agent computer.
-For each network rule, specify the following parameters: For each network rule, specify the following parameters: Action: Select Allow, Deny, or Disabled.
-The policy ignores disabled rules.
-Protocol: Select TCP, UDP, or Both TCP and UDP.
-Local Port: Type a value or select from the list.
-Remote IP: Type a value or select from the list.
-Remote Port: Type a value or select from the list.
-Logging: Select Log, Log as trivial, or Do not log.
-Program Path: Specify the full path of the program.
-Use of the wildcard character asterisk () is permitted.
-Arguments: Specify the program command-line arguments.
-User Name: Specify a group name available on the agent computer.
-Group Name: Specify a domain name preceding the group name is permitted.
-Rule Name: Specify an internal rule name.
+Inbound Network Rules and Outbound Network Rules

+Specify the network rules that control connections to and from the agent computer.

+For each network rule, specify the following parameters:

+- Action: Select Allow, Deny, or Disabled.
+The policy ignores disabled rules. - Protocol: Select TCP, UDP, or Both TCP and UDP. - Local Port: Type a value or select from the list. - Remote IP: Type a value or select from the list. - Remote Port: Type a value or select from the list. - Logging: Select Log, Log as trivial, or Do not log. - Program Path: Specify the full path of the program.
+Use of the wildcard character asterisk () is permitted. - Arguments: Specify the program command-line arguments. - User Name: Specify a user name available on the agent computer. - Group Name: Specify a group name available on the agent computer.
+Use of a domain name preceding the group name is permitted. - Rule Name: Specify an internal rule name.
 Rules names are carried through the system and are recorded in each event that is generated by the policy.
 The rule names help provide insight into why an event was recorded.
-You can use this information for reporting and policy adjustment purposes.
-Comment: Type a description of the rule.
-See "Adding network rules" on page 45 The Default Rule options are as follows: Default Inbound Rule These options define the action and log setting that are used when data does not match an enabled rule.
+You can use this information for reporting and policy adjustment purposes. - Comment: Type a description of the rule.

+See "Adding network rules" on page 46..

+The Default Rule options are as follows:

+Default Inbound Rule

+These options define the action and log setting that are used when data does not match an enabled rule.

+Rule

-Rule data does not match an enabled rule.
-Default Outbound Rule Specify the default rule action (allow, deny).
+Default Outbound Specify the default rule action (allow, deny).

 Specify the default rule log setting (Log, Log when denied, Log as trivial, Log as trivial when denied, Do not log).

 The setting Log when denied only logs denials.
 The setting Log as trivial when denied logs as trivial for denied connections.
 Both settings apply to the PSET default rule options.